Simulating Society Requires Simulating Thought: Social Simulation: Opportunities and Gaps

 \section{Social Simulation: Opportunities and Gaps}

-\textit{Social simulation} has emerged as a high-impact use case for LLMs, particularly in policy modeling, urban planning, and behavior forecasting.
-Traditionally, social science relies on surveys, experiments, and fieldwork to understand individual and group behavior.
+\textit{Social simulation} has emerged as a high-impact use case for LLMs \cite{huang2024social}.
+Traditionally, social science relies on surveys, experiments, fieldwork, or game-theoretic models to understand individual and group behavior \cite{sigmund2010sociallearning}.
 While effective, these methods are expensive, hard to scale, and often face ethical and logistical challenges.
-The rise of LLM-driven agents offers a promising alternative—capable of simulating human responses across a wide range of scenarios, roles, and interventions.
+The rise of LLM-driven agents offers a promising alternative capable of simulating human responses across a wide range of scenarios, roles, and interventions.
+Therefore, LLM-agent-based social simulation has been increasingly implemented in domains including policy modeling \cite{sreedhar2025llmpolicydecision}, behavior forecasting \cite{delriochanona2025generativeaiagentsbehave}, annotation tasks \cite{gilardi2023gptoutperofrmsannotation}, and opinion surveys\cite{argyle2023humansamples}.

-Recent studies demonstrate that LLMs can emulate key aspects of human reasoning and decision-making \cite{wei2023cot, kojima2022large, yao2023tree, wang2024survey}, enabling agents that perceive their environment, make context-sensitive decisions, and articulate motivations.
+Recent studies demonstrate that LLMs can emulate key aspects of human reasoning and decision-making \cite{wei2022chain, kojima2022large, yao2023tree, wang2024survey}, enabling agents that perceive their environment, make context-sensitive decisions, and articulate motivations.
 When equipped with role-based prompting or persona conditioning \cite{shao2023character, chen2024persona}, these agents exhibit a property known as \textit{algorithmic fidelity}—the ability to simulate how specific individuals or subgroups might respond in a given situation \cite{argyle2023humansamples, chaudhary2024large}.